Servacius/sys-design_kokom/system design/introduction/intro.md

 - **Understand the problem**: Have an understanding about the problem you are trying to solve by gather the information, identify users/client needs and the constraint or limitation of the system that we want to build
 - **Identify the scope of the system**: Define the scope of the system, either what the system can do and cannot do.
 - **Research and analyze existing systems**: We can learn from similar system that worked well in the past or in the current system, and use it to make a decision for designing a system.
 - **Create high-level design**: We start with describing the component of the system and how the components will react each other.
-This inclue a rough diagram of the system architecture or a flowchart oulining the fow.
+This inclue a rough diagram of the system architecture or a flowchart oulining the fow.(Note: high-level Design describe how everything works as a single organism.
+And low-level design describe each one organ or part in detail.)
 - **Refine the design**: As we work on the details of the system we refine it couple of times until we have complete and detailed design that meets all the requirements
 - **Remember to document the design** : Create detailed documentation of the design for future reference so that its can be maintain
 - **Continuously monitor and improve the system**

+### Common Principles of System Design
+Here is some common system design concepts that every developer should know and some of it will be topics that we used later as a trade-off when we decide the architecture:
+1. Scalability
+2. Reliability and Fault Tolerance
+3. Availability
+4. Maintainability
+5. Performance Optimization
+6. Modularity
+7. Security and Privacy
+8. Data Privacy and Ethics
+9. Encaptulation and Abstraction
+10. Document Everything

+#### 1. Scalability
+Scalability refers to the systems ability to handle the increased workload and user demand without a significant decrease in performance.
+There are two types of scaling.
+- Vertical scaling: It requires to upgrade the current servers or machines
+- Horizontal scaling: It requires adding a few more servers or nodes.
+For example: E-commernce stores handle millions or billions of monthly active users.
+In the festival the trafic will increased, and need to be vertical and horizontal scaling to handle the increased number of users while maintaining the performance of their website or application.
+#### 2. Reliability and Fault Tolerance